New! Add Legal Advice & HR Law Webinars to your subscription. Learn more

 For a relatively minor health care issue, an employee may wish to take a (brief) personal leave of absence.
 More serious illnesses may require an employee to take a (longer) critical illness or compassionate care leave.

 When considering whether an employee should take critical illness or compassionate care leave, a determining factor is the severity of the family member’s illness.
 An employee may be eligible for critical illness leave if their family member’s baseline state of health has significantly changed and their life is at risk due illness or injury.
 Compassionate care leave, on the other hand, generally applies where the family member is likely to die within 26 weeks.
-In both cases, the illness must be confirmed by a medical certificate.
+In both cases, the illness typically must be confirmed by a medical certificate.

 Who is a family member?

+Another factor to consider is whether the person identified by the employee as a family member meets the definition of “family” in the applicable legislation.
 Most jurisdictions adopt a very broad definition of family for critical illness and compassionate care leaves, but the list of people who are considered family for purposes of a personal leave of absence is often much more limited.

 Length of employment